Pete Carroll on Seahawks injuries, Earl Thomas, Frank Clark, Russell Wilson and more

 Since then, the team has clarified that the new ownership of the team is the Paul G. Allen Trust with Allen’s sister, Jody, in control of the trust and the team.
 Paul Allen died in October.

-Carroll, who said in January that one reason he signed an extension was his comfort with where the team is headed under Jody Allen, spoke expansively on that topic again here Thursday.
+Carroll, who said in January one reason he signed an extension was his comfort with where the team is headed under Jody Allen, spoke expansively on that topic again here Thursday.

 “I’m glad you asked me (about Jody Allen),’’ Carroll said.
 “We’ve had great meetings with Jody.
 I’ve been so impressed, and her ability to put things in motion in similar fashion.
 The structure is very similar.
 We’ve had really clear sense for that.
 She will surprise the heck out of you.
 She is on it.
 She is aggressive in her approach.
-She is so mindful of the 12s and the area, it’s so dear to her heart, that we do we good job to represent and give them everything that they deserve–in time, as you guys get to know her, you are going to see that we are very fortunate that she’s taken on the leadership.”
+She is so mindful of the 12s and the area, it’s so dear to her heart, that we do we good job to represent and give them everything that they deserve — in time, as you guys get to know her, you are going to see that we are very fortunate that she’s taken on the leadership.”

 Carroll said the team is being operated under Jody Allen in the same manner as it was under Paul Allen.

 “Well, the formula is the same, basically,’’ Carroll said.
-“Wo we are clear on the decision-making and the process and what we expect, what we can expect to work under.
+“So we are clear on the decision-making and the process and what we expect, what we can expect to work under.
 I just don’t see it as being anything but positive at this point.
 And she cares tremendously about carrying on Paul’s legacy, and she is going to do that.”

-CARROLL WANTS SWEEZY, FLUKER, WRIGHT BACK IF IT CAN HAPPEN
+CARROLL WANTS SWEEZY, FLUKER, WRIGHT BACK

 As might be expected with the free agent signing period beginning March 13, Carroll said the team would like to keep all three but that it’s unclear if that can happen.